Labour Cost – Free Cost Accounting Articles

 Labour Cost

-MEANING AND CONCEPT OF LABOUR COST
+MEANING AND CONCEPT

 DIRECT AND INDIRECT LABOUR COST

-(1) Direct Labour Cost,
+(1) Direct

-(2) Indirect Labour Cost.
+(2) Indirect

 (1) Direct Labour Cost

-Any labour cost that is specially incurred for or can be readily charged to or identified with a specific job, contract, work order or any other unit of cost is termed as direct labour cost.
+Any labour cost that is specially incurred for or can be readily charged to or identified with a specific job, contract, work order or any other cost unit is termed as direct labour cost.
 Wages for supervision, wages for foremen, and wages for labours who are actually engaged in operation or process are examples of direct

 labour cost.